-Edmund Crosse (1804 – 1862) and Thomas Blackwell (1804 – 1880) joined West & Wyatt as apprentices in 1819.
-The two men soon struck up a strong friendship.
-Richard West had died in 1824, and upon the retirement of William Wyatt in 1830, Crosse and Blackwell borrowed £600 and acquired the business.
+Edmund Crosse (1804 – 1862) and Thomas Blackwell (1804 – 1879) joined West & Wyatt as apprentices in 1819, and became firm friends.
+Richard West died in 1824 and William Wyatt retired in 1830.
+Crosse and Blackwell borrowed £600 and acquired the business.
 Supposedly, Crosse sourced the ingredients and Blackwell created the recipes.
 Early products included fish sauce and Soho sauce, an accompaniment to game.

 Crosse & Blackwell opened the first large-scale salmon cannery in the world in Cork, Ireland, in 1849.

 A second Soho Square building was acquired in 1857.

-Mushroom catsup (ketchup) ranked as the firm’s most popular sauce in 1857, with 17,000 gallons sold that year.
+Mushroom ketchup ranked as the firm’s most popular sauce in 1857, with 77,000 litres sold that year.
 120,000 tins of sardines were sold in 1859, and 300 tons of sugar were used in jam-making.

-Edmund Crosse died in 1862 with an estate valued at £140,000.
+Edmund Crosse died with an estate valued at £140,000 in 1862.

 In 1880 around 1,200 people were regularly employed, around 400 to 500 of which were women.
 That year, 20,000 bushels of onions were pickled.
 The firm’s brewery produced 500,000 gallons of vinegar each year.
 60,000 bottles of pickles were produced every week.
 Over one million tins of soup were sold annually; turtle, mock turtle and oxtail were among the most popular variants.

 Crosse & Blackwell became a limited liability company with a capital of £570,000 in 1892.
 T F Blackwell was appointed company chairman.
 About one million gallons of vinegar were produced every year.